EddeCCC/k6-java-test/README.md

 Default login: username > user,  password > telegraf

-You can change it in `./env/.env`.
+You can change it in the [.env](env/.env) file.
-The organization, bucket and token is configured here, too.
+The organization, bucket and token are configured here, too.

 ---
 ### Grafana